 We made a recent excursion to Jamaica in search of the endemic Jamaican Owl.
 We focused our efforts on the eastern side of the island since our time was so brief.
 Having read that the Hotel Mockingbird on the north-east side of the island had resident Jamaican Owls made this our first destination.
 The hotel is a wonderful place to stay.
 We did hear the Jamaican Owl although never actually saw any while we were there.
 Adjacent to the hotel are big trees.
 There may indeed be Jamaican Owls roosting in them.
 These “wise old owls” are certainly becoming aware of the folks who come to see them.
 They were unfortunately not out on open branches showing off to the tourists.
 Continue reading →

-Bruce Aird, who had birding clients in from Eastern Tennessee, asked if I would guide them for an evening of local owling.
+Bruce Aird had birding clients in from Eastern Tennessee.
+He asked if I would guide them for an evening of local owling.
 Participants David Johnson and Jean Alexander had a list of four local owls they wanted to see.
 Great Horned Owl, though common nationwide, happened to be one of their owls of choice.
 This is our largest owl in Southern California and a very beautiful bird.
-They are fairly common in the city suburbs and Bruce spotted one very close to Optics4Birding sitting on a light post.
-(I’ll bet a hundred people drove by that owl and no one even noticed it sitting there.)
+They are fairly common in the city suburbs.
+Bruce spotted one very close to Optics4Birding sitting on a light post.
+I’ll bet a hundred people drove by that owl and no one even noticed it sitting there.
 Great Horned Owls are probably more often noticed in the city at night because of their typical owl “hoot”.
 Most people associate the hoot with an owl.
 It also tends to be fairly bold and is more commonly seen on an exposed day perch.